How Do Extreme Risk Laws Work?

 Suicide

-Temporarily removing access to firearms from someone who is at risk for suicide prevents suicide because
+Temporarily removing access to firearms from someone who is at risk for suicide prevents suicide:

 Do Extreme Risk Laws Violate Our Constitutional Rights?